 "Or a really good story," Alex says, assimilating his initial wonder.
 Despite the tour guide's admonition, he puts his hand in Saint Cecilia's hand, which is folded with three fingers—father, son, holy ghost—making a final defiant gesture, like a kid at a rock concert.

 The first time I ever spoke to Alex was five months ago when he telephoned to berate me for my review of his latest CD, Merciless.
-In a piece for Rolling Stone I had called his band, the Seminal Fluids, "cynical manipulators of noise" and said of their CD, "I would call it form without content, except that there's no form either.
+In a piece for Rolling Stone I had called his band, the Seminal Fluids, "cynical manipulators of noise" and said of their CD, "I would call it form without content, except there's no form either.
 Only the strange, angelic voice of Alex Glimmer saves this CD from absolute incoherence."

 "Is this Paula Stern, the rock critic?"